 The cement industry in the markets where we operate is highly competitive, including international, national and regional cement producers located across the United States, Canada and abroad.
 Companies compete on a variety of factors, including quality, value proposition, capacity, price, customer service, delivery time and proximity to the customer.
 Our principal competitors in the United States are Cemex, Buzzi-Unicem, Heidelberg Materials and CRH, as well as numerous local and regional players.
-According to the Portland Cement Association, United States cement production is widely dispersed, with the top five companies collectively producing approximately 57% of U.S. clinker capacity.
+According to data from the Portland Cement Association, United States cement production is widely dispersed, with the top five companies collectively producing approximately 57% of U.S. clinker capacity.
+However, based on this data and management estimates, we believe our cement production capacity is 1.7 times the size of our closest competitor.
 We prioritize investment in areas with attractive fundamentals including population and economic growth, which drive demand for construction.
-Our robust operating network and integrated supply chain allow us to deliver quality solutions across the Amrize Territories.
+Our robust operating network, production capacity and integrated supply chain allow us to deliver quality solutions across the Amrize Territories.